 The resource authority holder is liable for the costs of the ADR facilitator.
+This implements the Government's response to recommendation 9 of the Independent Review of the Gasfields Commission Queensland and Associated Matters.

 Section 90 applies if a party that has received an ADR election notice did not attend the ADR and the party that issued the ADR election notice did attend.
 The party that did not attend the ADR is liable to pay the attending party's reasonable costs of attending.
 This may include any travel and accommodation costs incurred by the attending party.